aliz86/hiltexample/README.md

 Component structure, scopes, bindings

-Hilt assumes you will not be using your own components, but instead will be using Hilt predefined components, Same goes with scopes https://developer.android.com/training/dependency-injection/hilt-android#component-hierarchy Also, binding means what object you get for free with that component.
+Hilt assumes you will not be using your own components, but instead will be using Hilt predefined components.
+So you will define modules and Hilt has already defined the components.
+Same goes with scopes
+https://developer.android.com/training/dependency-injection/hilt-android#component-hierarchy
+Also, binding means what object you get for free with that component.
 For example with AppComponent you get the "Application" object.